Battle of Klis (1596): Christian capture of Klis

-Ivo Senjanin was one of the commanders of Uskok forces.
+Ivo Senjanin was one of the commanders of the Uskok forces.
 Two Mihnić brothers and four Milošević brothers (Luka, Vujica, Martin and Matej) from Klis were among the people from Klis who helped the Christian forces to recapture Klis.

-The capture began late at night on 6 April 1596 when group of 30 citizens of Split with some help from inside of the fortress, attacked and killed all the guards of the fortress.
+The capture began late at night on 6 April 1596 when a group of 30 citizens of Split with some help from inside of the fortress, attacked and killed all the guards of the fortress.
 Early on 7 April 1596 a group of Uskoks who were Habsburg citizens and about thirty Venetian citizens captured the Ottoman-held fortress of Klis with the support of some members of the Ottoman garrison.

-In the dawn this small group received substantial reinforcements when 300 Uskoks led by Nikola Lasinović, Ivan Vlatković and Bijanki came to help them.
-The reinforced Christian forces attacked Ottomans who retreated to several houses in the lower part of the town, burning one granary during this attack.
+At dawn this small group received substantial reinforcements when 300 Uskoks led by Nikola Lasinović, Ivan Vlatković and Bijanki came to help them.
+The reinforced Christian forces attacked the Ottomans who retreated to several houses in the lower part of the town, burning one granary during this attack.
 With all those reinforcements, the irregulars from Split managed to capture all of the fortress except tower Oprah where some 210 civilians found shelter.
 The Oprah tower was captured a day later, on 8 April 1596.
-Uskoks were concerned that they would not be able to hold the fortress against the Ottoman counterattack they expected.
+The Uskoks were concerned that they would not be able to hold the fortress against the Ottoman counterattack they expected.
 Therefore, in the evening of 8 April 1596 they loaded food and prisoners on a boat in Žrnovnica to be transported to Senj.
 This left the garrison in Klis without food and made their position during the expected Ottoman siege much more difficult.
 According to some sources, the boat with food and prisoners was captured by Venetians near Šibenik.

-The count of Poljice Pavao Papić and Nikola Suđić together with 200 men from Poljice came to reinforce the Christian garrison after Klis has already been captured.
+The count of Poljice Pavao Papić and Nikola Suđić together with 200 men from Poljice came to reinforce the Christian garrison after Klis had already been captured.

 When the Christian forces captured Klis they killed all members of its garrison.